Complete Guide to Solar Panel Wiring

 Based on the above, it’s reasonable for your solar energy clients to conclude that series wiring is best for installations that get a few shades, and parallel wiring is way better suited when shading isn’t an issue.

-They wouldn’t be totally wrong.
+They wouldn’t be wrong.
 Unfortunately, it’s not that simple.
 There are a few extra factors worth considering.

 Make sure your voltage is inside the solar inverter’s range.